Skip to Content

 WHAT TREATMENT PLANT SERVES MY HOME?

 Many people have asked which source the water serving them is from.
 Our water system is a dynamic system that includes four treatment plants, four treated water storage tanks, and over 130 miles of water pipes.
 Because the water all pumps into the system, and system hydraulics (how the water moves around in the pipes) can change based on time of day, season, water demand, and how we are operating the various treatment systems, it can be difficult to pinpoint this information.
 For some customers it is relatively easy to pinpoint but other areas are more challenging, and an answer provided today could be different in a week.
 Given our current knowledge of PFAS, the numbers reported at our treatment plants should represent a worst-case scenario; because the water blends in the piping distribution system and storage tanks, it is anticipated that PFAS concentrations would be lower at a consumer’s tap.
-Currently, the SAWTP is supplying approximately 81% of the system demand and this facility continues to comply with the PFAS6 MCL.
+Currently, the NAWTP is supplying approximately 20% of the system demand, the SAWTP is supplying approximately 70% of the system demand, and the CAWTP is supplying approximately 10% of the system demand.
+All three facilities are complying with the PFAS6 MCL.

 Top